Role of Knowledge Management System in Hospitality and Tourism IndustryEstimated Reading Time: 9 Minutes

 The travel and hospitality industry is extremely competitive, and margins are thin.
 Still, travelers demand great customer experiences.
 Delivering personalized customer service increasingly relies upon knowledge management for travel and hospitality companies.
 Your customers’ problems are resolved quickly across each interaction, which is critical for market growth.

 In fact, travelers are using the internet to locate the best deals, read peer reviews, and connect with travel and hospitality service providers.
 To keep a highly honed competitive edge, providers need to seek out aggressive differentiation and the capability to contact consumers whenever and wherever they need to connect with them.
-The travel and hospitality industry has more internet-influenced changes that almost any other industry.
+The travel and hospitality industry has more internet-influenced changes than almost any other industry.
 Customers demand real-time data and online self-help.
 In addition, they want a choice of contact channels, including options to have responses by email and text rather than talking directly to an agent over the phone.